 University of Virginia Health System

-In the first quarter of 2010, University of Virginia Health System launched a new website for consumers and patients of the Medical Center.
-This online remodel includes many improvements and new features designed to put information at visitors' fingertips.
+In the first quarter of 2010, the University of Virginia Health System launched a new website for consumers and patients of the Medical Center.
+This online remodel included many improvements and new features designed to put information at visitors' fingertips.

-The newly-designed homepage for UVA Health Systems features a promotional area allowing the marketing staff to easily advertise specific services via either a static image or a slideshow.
-Utilizing Six Feet Up's EasySlideshow, a Plone add-on product, each image and description can be linked to another area of the site or to an external URL.
+The newly-designed homepage for UVA Health Systems features a promotional area allowing their marketing staff to easily advertise specific services via either a static image or a slideshow.
+Thanks to Six Feet Up's EasySlideshow, each image and description can be linked to another area of the site or to an external URL.
 With EasySlideshow, marketeers can add and remove images and stories from the homepage with ease and speed.

 Local and Syndicated News

-The "News & Publications" area highlights information from either the Medical Center site itself or external links.
-For example, the administrator can link to news articles or publications at the School of Medicine site and local pages -- all in the same list.
+The "News & Publications" area now highlights information from either the Medical Center site itself or external links.
+For example, the administrator can link to news articles or publications at the School of Medicine site as well as local pages -- all in the same list.

 Plone supports tagging, which is useful to create lists of things with similar keywords (collections) or groupings for search terms.
 The UVA Health System site features a system whereby:

 - Administrators can import text files containing keyword categories

 - Users can request new keyword categories directly from the keyword assignment screen